• Regulation on Deforestation-free Products (EUDR)

 Q: Does the EUDR apply to my business?

 A: If your business places paper-based label materials or other relevant products on the EU market, it will be affected.
-The regulation applies to all operators and traders who place, make available, or export these products to or from the EU market.
+The regulation generally applies to operators and traders who place, make available or export these products to or from the EU market.
 This includes label converters and brands that use these materials.

 Q: What are the key requirements of the EUDR?